Vincenzo Piuri: Awards

-Vincenzo Piuri is an IEEE Fellow, an ACM Distinguished Scientist and an International Neural Network Society (INNS) Senior Member.
+Vincenzo Piuri is an IEEE Fellow, an ACM Distinguished Member and an International Neural Network Society (INNS) Senior Member.
 He is an IEEE Eta Kappa Nu alumnus.

 He received the IEEE Technical Activities Board Hall of Honor (2019), the IEEE Systems Council Outstanding Service Award (2018), the IEEE Instrumentation and Measurement Society Distinguished Service Award (2008), and the IEEE Instrumentation and Measurement Society Technical Award (2002).

 He has been appointed as Honorary Professor at Northeastern University (Shenyang, China, 2018), Amity University (Noida, India, 2017), Muroran Institute of Technology (Japan, 2016), Obuda University (Budapest, Hungary, 2014), and Guangdong University of Petrochemical Technology (Maoming, China, 2014).

 Services

 Vincenzo Piuri is a long-time member of the IEEE, which he served in many different roles.
 He was IEEE Vice President for Technical Activities (2015) and in the Technical Activities Strategic Planning Committee (2016, chair; 2011-2014, member).
 He was IEEE Director (2010-2012, 2015) and member of the IEEE Strategic Planning AdHoc Committee (2014, 2016).

 He is President of the IEEE Systems Council (2020-2021).
 He was President of the IEEE Computational Intelligence Society (2006-2007), where he also served as Vice President for Members Activities (2003-2004).
 He is the founder and co-chair of the IEEE Environmental Engineering Initiative (since 2016).
 He was member of the Steering Committee of the IEEE Internet of Things Initiative (2016).
 He was Founding Chair of both of the IEEE Systems Council Italy Chapter (2008-2009) and the IEEE Biometrics Council Italy Chapter (2009).
 He was Vice Chair of the IEEE NTDC Technical Committee on Biometrics (2005-2008) and contributed to the creation of the IEEE Biometric Council (2006-2008).
 He was Funding Co-Chair of the Technical Committee on Intelligent Measurement Systems of the IEEE Instrumentation and Measurement Society (1997-2002).
 He also served as Co-Chair of the Technical Activity Committee on Defect Tolerance of the IEEE Computer Society Test Technology Technical Committee (1995-2006).

 He served in the IEEE MGA Strategic Direction and Environmental Assessment Committee (2016), the IEEE Publication Services and Products Board (2013), the IEEE PSPB Strategic Planning Committee (2013, 2009–11), and the IEEE TAB/PSPB Products & Services Committee (2013, 2008–09, 2005–06).
 He has been Chair of the IEEE Awards Board Technical Field Awards Council (2017–18), where he also served as member (2014-2015, 2006-2008).